UKForeignOffice/loi-application-service/docs/automated-a11y-testing.md

 _NOTE: If you are using a version of Chromium other than 90, please change the version and majorVersion fields as well_

 6 - A new browser should appear in your browser list.
-Plase choose Chromium when running the test suite
+Please choose Chromium when running the test suite

 <img src="./new_browser.png" alt="Chromium 90 download version" width="300"/>